mrpher/basicstation/README.md

 ## Attribution
+- Lots of credit to the fantastic community in the [Balena Forums](https://forums.balena.io/) :muscles: :metal:
 - This is an adaptation of the [Semtech Basics Station repository](https://github.com/lorabasics/basicstation).
 Documentation [here](https://doc.sm.tc/station).
 - This is in part working thanks of the work of Jose Marcelino from RAK Wireless, Xose Pérez from Allwize and Marc Pous from balena.io.
 - This is in part based on excellent work done by Rahul Thakoor from the Balena.io Hardware Hackers team.